Signal passed at danger: Passing signals at danger – with authority

 Signals form part of a complex system, and it is inevitable that faults may occur.
 They are designed to fail safe, so that when problems occur, the affected signal indicates danger (an example where this did not happen, known as a wrong-side failure, was the Clapham Junction rail crash due primarily to faulty wiring).
 To keep the network running, safety rules enable trains to pass signals that cannot be cleared to a proceed aspect.
 Provided that authority for the movement is obtained, a SPAD does not occur.
 There are two methods of obtaining that authority:

 Driver obtains signaller's authority to pass a signal at danger

 Once the train has been brought to a stand at a signal which is at danger, the driver should attempt to contact the signaller.
 If the signal cannot be cleared then the driver must obtain the signaller's authority to pass it at danger.
 Methods for contacting the signaller may include GSM-R cab radio, signal post telephone or mobile phone.

-The signaller can authorise a driver to pass a signal at danger when:
+In the UK, the signaller can authorise a driver to pass a signal at danger when: